-I had such success with these Pumpkin Pie Crumb Bars though, and knew I could use a similar filling here and have it be ultra creamy.
-Instead of eggs, which are traditionally used in pumpkin pie to thicken up and firm the filling, this one uses tapioca starch (AKA tapioca flour).
+These Pumpkin Pie Crumb Bars were such a success though, so knew I could use a similar filling here and have it be ultra-creamy.
+Instead of eggs, which are traditionally used in pumpkin pie to thicken up the filling, we use tapioca starch.
+Tapioca starch is also known as tapioca flour.

-The starch is so fine that it doesn’t add any grittiness or “flour” taste, it just helps absorb some excess moisture to let the filling set to be firm, but also super creamy.
-One of the other ingredients that helps make this so lusciously creamy is a couple of tablespoons of almond butter – the extra fat adds a luxuriousness to the filling.
+The tapioca starch is so fine that it doesn’t add any grittiness or “flour” taste.
+It just helps absorb some excess moisture to let the filling set to be firm, but also super creamy.
+Another ingredient that makes this so lusciously creamy is a few tablespoons of almond butter.
+The extra fat that the almond butter adds brings a luxuriousness to the filling.

 For the pumpkin (essential!), I love using Sprouts organic pumpkin puree.
-It’s nicely thick (similar to Libby’s) and not at all watery, and I love that’s it’s organic and just one ingredient: pumpkin.
+It’s nicely thick (similar to Libby’s) and not at all watery.
+I love that’s it’s organic and just one ingredient: pumpkin.
 It’s been my go-to for all my pumpkin recipes so far this year.
 I also used Sprouts organic coconut milk for the pie!
-I can always trust the quality of their ingredients at super competitive prices…and it’s super convenient, because I’ve got one walking distance from my house :)
+I can always trust the quality of their ingredients at super competitive prices…and it’s super convenient because I’ve got one walking distance from my house :)

-I sweetened with maple syrup, but you can also add a little coconut sugar if you prefer a sweeter pie.
-I skipped it this time, but I’d recommend tasting the mixture after it’s all made to see if you want to adjust the sweetness or spice levels.
-Speaking of spice, I used Sprouts pumpkin spice mixture + allspice and cardamon, and in the notes section I gave my amounts if you’d like to add all the spices separately instead of using a premixed pumpkin spice blend.
+We use maple syrup to sweeten this vegan pumpkin pie.
+If you prefer, you can also add a little coconut sugar if you like a sweeter pie.
+I’d recommend tasting the mixture after it’s all made.
+Then, you can see if you want to adjust the sweetness or spice levels.
+Speaking of spice, I used Sprouts pumpkin spice mixture + allspice and cardamon.
+In the notes section, I gave amounts for individual spices if you’d like to add all the spices separately instead of using a premixed pumpkin spice blend.

 And all that filling’s going to go somewhere right?!
 Here, it’s making it’s way into a flaky paleo and vegan pie crust.
-I use almond flour and tapioca flour, which I find create a nice, light texture.
-Flax seed meal is also in there to help bind, and a little coconut sugar to sweeten.
-Coconut oil is worked into the dry ingredients to help it get super flaky, too.
-Make sure you give the crust a nice parbake to golden brown before pouring in the filling so it’s not soggy or undercooked!
+I use almond flour and tapioca flour, which I find combine to create a nice, light texture.
+Flaxseed meal is also in there to help bind, and a little coconut sugar to sweeten.
+We work coconut oil into the dry ingredients to help it get super flaky, too.
+Make sure you give the crust a nice par-bake to a golden brown color before pouring in the filling.
+This prevents it from getting soggy or undercooked!

-This paleo and vegan pumpkin pie is super creamy, perfectly spiced, and incredibly delicious, with a crisp and flaky vegan pie crust.
+You’ll love this super creamy, perfectly spiced paleo and vegan pumpkin pie!
+It has the most delightful crisp and flaky vegan pie crust.
 This is a recipe you’ll definitely want on your holiday dessert table!